webplatform/docs-wpd/Content/Import_Guide/index.md

 # Try pasting it into your page's content field and pressing "Save".
 It'll probably look terrible at the moment.
 You'll need to:

-I. Remove excess whitespace.
+* Remove excess whitespace.
 Because of the way Wiki markup works, you'll need to put only a single line between paragraphs, and remove whitespace from the beginning of lines.

-II.
-Get tables to render [AT THE MOMENT THEY WON'T RENDER AT ALL, AND I REALLY DON'T KNOW WHY.
+* Get tables to render [AT THE MOMENT THEY WON'T RENDER AT ALL, AND I REALLY DON'T KNOW WHY.
 ANY THOUGHTS?]

-III.
-Tidy up code blocks.
+* Tidy up code blocks.
 Code samples should be wrapped in <pre></pre> tags, and you should use two spaces for each level of indent.
 The opening and closing tags should go on the same lines as the first and last lines of code, respectively.
 For example:

 <pre>This
   is a
   code
 Sample</pre>

-IV.
-Images (I'M YET TO GET TO AN IMAGE)
+* Images (I'M YET TO GET TO AN IMAGE)

-V. Executable code samples (I'M YET TO GET TO AN EXECUTABLE CODE SAMPLE)
+* Executable code samples (I'M YET TO GET TO AN EXECUTABLE CODE SAMPLE)

-VI.
-Foo
+* Foo

-6. Now fill out the other information the article needs:

-a.
+====flags/issues====

 Check any boxes for issues that you know apply to the current article, and enter any editorial notes you want to add at this stage.
 [I REALLY WOULDN'T OBSESS OVER THESE RIGHT NOW - BETTER TO GET THE ARTICLES ON THE SITE FIRST, AND THEN WORRY ABOUT THESE LATER IF YOU ARE NOT SURE WHAT TO PUT]

-b.
+====Summary====

 Fill in a short top level summary to say what the article covers.

-c.
+====Next and previous pages====

 You probably won't be able to fill in next and previous pages at first.
 Leave this blank for now, and come back when you've filled in a whole series, or batch.

-d.
+====Browser compatibility====

 In the compatibility section, fill in information on what browser support there is for the technology features discussed in the tutorial.
-If the article does not discuss specific technology features, check the "Not required checkbox".
+If the article does not discuss specific technology features, check the "Not required" checkbox.

 To add a section detailing support for a single technology feature on desktop of mobile browsers, click the relevant "Add another button" and fill in the big box that appears - these are pretty intuitive.
 You can have multiple ones for multiple technology features.